1868, Apr 1 Inquirer Newspaper

 The information of Euralgarri, alias Jacky, a native of the North-West Coast, touching the death of PC W Griffis, Peter, a Swan River native, and George Breem, given through the sworn interpretation of Horace William Sholl , taken 8th February, 1868:-

 Jacky being affirmed to speak the truth saith: Two nights since I was to the westward of Mr Davis’s boat.
 I then slept about as far as the river from this house to the eastward of Jermyn’s tent.
 Griffis and Peter came to me that night, and Peter captured a native named Entire by the whitefellows, but Coolyerberri by the blacks, and put a chain around his neck.
 The natives all ran away and Griffis and Peter went to the westward to the tent with Coolyerberri.
 After Griffis went away the natives all collected together and were talking savagely – they were very angry.
 Pooldalgarry, alias Big Monkey, said “We’ll all be savage, and when they go to sleep we’ll spear them.”
-I heard his say so.
+I heard him say so.
 The others said “We ought not to be frightened – we ought to go and spear them.”
 None of them said we ought not to spear them.
-There were present at the time Poodegin, alias Charley, Woolgulgarry, alias Ned, Mulligough, an island native, Cooracoora, a native who came to the Government Resident to complain of a whiteman named Woodhouse having flogged himself and his brother, Chilwell, who went with Mr Broadhurst pearl shell fishing, and three others.
+There were present at the time Poodegin, alias Charley, Woolgulgarry, alias Ned, Mulligough, an island native, Minnulgajebba, an island native, Parrakarrapoogoo, an island native, Cooracoora, a native who came to the Government Resident to complain of a whiteman named Woodhouse having flogged himself and his brother, Chilwell, who went with Mr Broadhurst pearl shell fishing, and three others.
 There were many more natives, but these were all that were savage.
 They did not speak to me, but I spoke to them, and asked why they wanted to spear them, for the whitefellows would come down and shoot them.
 They said when the whitefellows came to shoot them they would spear them.
 Memerri, an island native, said so.
 I slept that night with the women and children and the native men who were not savage.
 We all went away over the hill to another place, the others were creeping towards the tent along the track.
 The moon had not risen high when I left them.
 Entire came when we were asleep with a revolver in his hand and a chain on his neck, and told us that the whitefellows were dead, and that he and the others had speared them.
 The other natives came with him.
 Ned said that he had speared Griffis first, in the chest, and then they all hit him with the back of at tomahawk.
 They did not use the firearms.
 Charley speared Peter in the belly just as he was rising up – he tumbled over and never spoke – Griffis never spoke.
 Entire said that he speared Breem, who ran away frightened, but the others chased him, and he was speared.
 When he was running away he told them not to be savage with him.
 The natives took a big gun of Jermyn’s, another gun, one from Peter and a pickaninny gun.
 I did not see powder or shot or saddles.
 They went to the westward, to a well, through the water, where their tracks could not be seen.
 I was frightened and swam across to the boat.
 I was too frightened to tell what had occurred.
 The men who speared them are now to the westward at the other end of the Bay.
 I have no relations among these natives.

 Horace “Horrie” William SHOLL (1852-1927)